Updated from "Closed Meetings & Community Associations" in the NC Newsletter of the NC Community Associations Institute (CAI)

 These are poor reasons to close a meeting, and most can be resolved without upsetting the entire neighborhood.
 For instance, association members generally have no right to participate—make motions or to debate—in board meetings.
 As a result, their attendance should not interrupt business.
 In the event a homeowner becomes disorderly, that owner can be excluded from the meeting without excluding all association members.

 Legitimate reasons for closing a meeting generally concern issues that if discussed in public could violate privacy laws, harm the association, or cause embarrassment to a party.
 Valid reasons for going into closed session include:

 A first question is whether state law permits association boards to hold closed meetings.
-One NC statute provides that homeowners must be given an opportunity to attend a portion of a board meeting to speak about issues or concerns “at regular intervals.”
+An NC statute for homeowner and condominium associations provides that owners must be given an opportunity to attend a portion of a board meeting to speak about issues or concerns “at regular intervals.”
 Certainly, then, not all board meetings can be closed.
 Another statute provides: “Except as otherwise provided in the bylaws, meetings of the association and the executive board shall be conducted in accordance with the most recent edition of Robert's Rules of Order Newly Revised.”
 However, Robert’s doesn't care whether board meetings are open or closed.
 In fact, there are no general parliamentary prohibitions on closed meetings or what can happen during closed portions.